Jhonneg/nodeOps/README.md

-# repertory for devops stuff
+# repository for devops stuff